-After returning the left-rear seatback to its upright position, guide the shoulder portion of the belt correctly through the seat belt guide and fasten the lap portion of the belt.
+After returning the left-rear seatback to its upright position, fasten the lap portion of the belt.

-▼Stowing and pulling out the Center-Rear Position Seat Belt
+▼ Stowing and pulling out the Center-Rear Position Seat Belt

 The center-rear position seat belt can be stowed using the following procedure.